-After you enter the filename of the image, click FLASH.
-TPM then verifies the image size and type for your subsystem.
+To flash new firmware, Enter the filename of the image, then click FLASH.
+TPM verifies the image size and type for your subsystem.
 If verification fails, a report is made.

 Flashing the firmware takes a few seconds, following which TPM immediately jumps to the Reset Controller screen.
 Allow the reset to proceed.